Cielquan/RUlaub/ROADMAP.md

         INFO: invalid data, using defaults, overwrote setting in file with default
         VIA: snackbar
     - **"events" with DB**
-      - file found and data fetched
-        DO: (work with data +) send data to frontend
-        LVL: success
-        INFO: -
-        VIA: -
       - file not found
         DO: -
         LVL: warning